-Wide-azimuth (WAZ) seismic data acquisition is designed to improve imaging, which is affected by poor illuminations in complex geological areas.
-Due to budgetary and/or physical constraints, WAZ data sets are coarsely sampled at irregular locations i.e., the samples are unstructured because they do not fall on a periodic grid.
-All the processing and imaging algorithms, for example, surface-related multiple prediction, reverse-time migration and full waveform inversion need densely sampled data to be on the grid.
-Therefore, seismic data regularization and/or interpolation are one of the keys pre-processing steps to provides the regularly sampled data, with a dense sampling rate (without aliasing) in all the spatial directions.
+Due to budgetary and/or physical constraints, Wide-azimuth (WAZ) data sets are coarsely sampled at irregular locations i.e., the samples are unstructured because they do not fall on a periodic grid.
+Seismic data regularization and/or interpolation are one of the keys pre-processing steps to provides the regularly sampled data, with a dense sampling rate (without aliasing) in all the spatial directions.
 Various methodologies have been proposed to perform regularization and interpolation.
 The simplest regularization process is called bin-centering, which moves traces from their recording locations to locations on a regular grid.
 Based upon the method used to perform bin-centering, amplitude of the traces may be altered and some traces may be discarded that can lead to serious errors, for example, as reported by Hennenfent et al. (2010).
-There exist a wide variety of wavefields reconstruction techniques via filter-based methods (Spitz, 1991; Abma and Claerbout, 1995; Abma and Kabir, 2006); Fourier based methods (Xu et al., 2005) and transformbased methods (Sacchi et al., 1998; Hennenfent et al., 2010; Li et al., 2012).

 More recently, rank-minimization based techniques have been introduced to interpolate the seismic data (Oropeza and Sacchi, 2011; Kumar et al., 2013).
 The key idea of rank-minimization is to exploit the low-rank structure of seismic data in some "transform-domain" when organized in a matrix.
-The lowrank structure corresponds to a small number of nonzero singular values or quickly decaying singular values.
+The low-rank structure corresponds to a small number of nonzero singular values or quickly decaying singular values.
 Kumar et al. (2013) showed that the monochromatic frequency slices of the fully sampled data matrix on a regular grid have low-rank structure in the midpoint-offset (m-h) domain, while sub-sampled seismic-data matrices do not.
 Missing traces increase the rank or make the singular values decay less quickly in the m-h domain, an essential feature for rank-minimization techniques to be effective.
 The existing rank-minimization techniques assume the input data is on a regularly sampled grid.
 As a result, these methods are less efficient when applied to an unstructured grid because discarding (binning) the actual recording locations of the input traces introduces errors.

-The objective of this paper is to present an extension to the existing rank-minimization technique on structured grids (Kumar et al., 2013) for the regularization and interpolation of under sampled data on an irregular grid.
-We establish the benefits of incorporating the unstructured sampling operator inside optimization framework via performing regularization and interpolation of seismic data that are regularly sampled along receivers, time, and irregularly sampled along sources.
-The extension of our work to both irregularly sampled source and receiver axes is straightforward.
-We demonstrate the efficacy of the proposed extension on a real seismic line from the Gulf of Suez and compare it with the existing rank-minimization techniques.
+The objective of this paper is to establish the benefits of incorporating the unstructured sampling operator inside rank-minimization framework via performing regularization and interpolation of seismic data that are regularly sampled along receivers, time, and irregularly sampled along sources.
+We demonstrate the efficacy of the proposed extension on a real seismic line from the Gulf of Suez.